liuhenry4428/cs6120/content/blog/2019-09-25-RecordTypes.md

 ### Immutability
 We decided to make record types immutable as it is considered best practice to make value types immutable.
 One key reason is that mutation of a value type only changes that specific copy.
 This is morally equivalent to creating a new record as the other copies remain unchanged.
-Therefore, when thinking about values, it logically follows to think of this new record as a different value, and thus, not a mutation at all.
+Therefore, when thinking about values, it is logical to think of this new record as a different value, and thus, not a mutation at all.

 ### Instantiation
 To instantiate a new record with a previously declared record type, we use the following format: